Keeping Your Furnace Evaporator Coil Clean

 Dirty Furnace Coils Can Impact the Health of Your Air

 As with all things regarding the circulation of air throughout your home, one overlooked factor is the cleanliness of the passages the forced air is traveling.
 A dusty furnace coil means not only is the unit working harder, but it also means the quality of your air isn’t as high, thanks to the dust attached to the circulating air.
 Furthermore, as pointed out by the San Francisco Gate homeguide, furnace coils can be a breeding ground for mold, thanks to the moisture being produced while the unit is being used in warmer months to cool the air.
 A buildup of mold in your furnace’s evaporator coil can also impact efficiency and air quality because your unit will have to work harder to circulate the air, and some of the molds will also be released into the air that’s pushed into your home.
 Neither option is a good one.

 GreenBox Heating and Air: Clean Coil Experts!

 When it comes to keeping these parts clean, it is suggested for consumers to seek a professional for this service.
 At GreenBox Heating and Air, we have the tools and the talent to take care of even the most stubborn air coil system.
 We offer UV technology that keeps your unit’s air coils free of debris, ensuring the efficiency level of your HVAC unit performs at a high level.
-If your furnace evaporator coil is not performing as desired, give us a call at 859.279.1286 or visit our scheduling page for more information!
+If your furnace evaporator coil is not performing as desired, visit our scheduling page for more information!